underscoreio/essential-slick/src/pages/basics.md

   messages.result
 ~~~

-In Chapter **TODO** we'll see that actions can also be composed with for comprehensions, just like queries.
+One important reason for composing queries and actions is to wrap them inside a transaction.
+In Chapter **TODO** we'll see this, and also that actions can be composed with for comprehensions, just like queries.

 ## Take Home Points